facebookresearch/gen_dgrl/procgen/README.md

-# Code for "A Study of Generalization in Offline Reinforcement Learning"- Procgen
+# Code for "The Generalization Gap in Offline Reinforcement Learning"- Procgen

 ## Setup